-Spread risk refers to the sensitivity of the value of assets, liabilities and financial instruments to changes in the level or in the volatility of credit spreads over the risk-free interest rate term structure.
+Spread risk refers to the sensitivity of the value of assets and liabilities to changes in the level or in the volatility of credit spreads over the risk-free interest rate term structure.

-The spread risk in If has increased, mainly due to higher spread volatility but also due to changes in the portfolio allocation.
-For information on exposure, concentration, risk mitigation and sensitivity for spread risk, refer to section 3.3 Credit risk.
+The spread risk has decreased, mainly due to lower spreads and lower spread volatility but also due to changes in the portfolio allocation.
+For information on the exposure, concentration, risk mitigation and sensitivity for spread risk, refer to section 3.3 Credit risk.

-3.2.1.5 Asset and Liability Management risk
+3.2.1.5 Asset and liability management risk

 Asset and Liability Management (ALM) risk refers to the risk of loss, or of adverse change in the financial situation, resulting from a mismatch between the assets' and the liabilities' sensitivity to fluctuations in the level or in the volatility of market rates.

 ALM risk consists of interest rate risk and currency risk.
-In the accounts, most of the technical provisions are nominal, while the annuity and annuity IBNR13 reserves, are discounted using interest rates in accordance with regulatory practice.
+In the accounts, most of the technical provisions are nominal, while the annuity and annuity IBNR reserves, are discounted using interest rates in accordance with regulatory practice.
 Accordingly, from an accounting perspective, If is mainly exposed to changes in inflation and regulatory discount rates.
-From an economic perspective, whereby the technical provisions are discounted using prevailing interest rates, If is exposed to changes in both inflation and nominal market rates.
+From an economic perspective, whereby the technical provisions are discounted using prevailing market interest rates, If is exposed to changes in inflation and nominal market rates.

-In figure 15 and 16 the market risk concentration of the investment portfolio as per 31 December 2020 is presented.
-Figure 15 shows the market values per type of asset and Figure 16 shows the economic capital for market risk per type of asset (pre-diversification effects).
+In the figures below, the market risk concentration of the investment portfolio as per 31 December 2021 is presented.
+Figure 15 shows the market values per type of asset and Figure 16 shows economic capital for market risk per type of asset (pre-diversification effects).

-Figure 15 - Market values per type of asset, 31 December 2020
+Figure 15 - Market values per type of asset, 31 December 2021

-Figure 16 - Economic capital per type of asset, 31 December 2020
+Figure 16 - Economic capital per type of asset, 31 December 2021